 Cambodia, a country in Southeast Asia, is less than half the size of California, with its present day capital in Phnom Penh.
-In 1953 Cambodia gained its independence from France, after nearly 100 years of colonialist rule.
+In 1953, Cambodia gained its independence from France, after nearly 100 years of colonialist rule.
 As the Vietnam War progressed, Cambodia’s elected Prime Minister Norodom Sihanouk adopted an official policy of neutrality.
 Sihanouk was ousted in 1970 by a military coup led by his own Cambodian General Lon Nol, a testament to the turbulent political climate of Southeast Asia during this time.
 In the years preceding the genocide, the population of Cambodia was just over 7 million, almost all of whom were Buddhists.
 The country borders Thailand to its west and northwest, Laos to its northeast, and Vietnam to its east and southeast.
 The south and southwest borders of Cambodia are coastal shorelines on the Gulf of Thailand.

 The actions of the Khmer Rouge government which actually constitute “genocide” began shortly after their seizure of power from the government of Lon Nol in 1975, and lasted until the Khmer Rouge was overthrown by the Vietnamese in 1978.
 The genocide itself emanated from a harsh climate of political and social turmoil.
 This atmosphere of communal unrest in Cambodia arose during the French decolonization of Southeast Asia in the early 1950s, and continued to devastate the region until the late 1980s.

+In order to achieve the “ideal” communist model, the Khmer Rouge believed that all Cambodians must be made to labor for a federation of collective farms; anyone in opposition to this system must be eliminated.
 Under threat of death, Cambodians nationwide were forced from their hometowns and villages.
-The ill, disabled, old and young who were incapable of making the journey to the collectivized farms and labor camps were killed on the spot.
+The ill, disabled, old, and young who were incapable of making the journey to the collectivized farms and labor camps were killed on the spot.
 People who refused to leave were killed, along with any who appeared to be in opposition to the new regime.
-The people from entire cities were forcibly evacuated to the countryside.
+Residents of entire cities were forcibly evacuated to the countryside.
 All political and civil rights of the citizen were abolished.
-Children were taken from their parents and placed in separate forced labor camps.
-Factories, schools, universities, hospitals, and all other private institutions were shut down; all their former owners and employees were murdered, along with their extended families.
-Religion was also banned: leading Buddhist monks and Christian missionaries were killed, and temples and churches were burned.
-While racist sentiments did exist within the Khmer Rouge, most of the killing was inspired by the extremist propaganda of a militant communist transformation.
-It was common for people to be shot for speaking a foreign language, wearing glasses, smiling, or crying.
-One Khmer slogan best illuminates Pol Pot’s ideology:
+Children and parents were separated and sent to different labor camps.

 “To spare you is no profit, to destroy you is no loss.”